1. When is advisement?

 16. What is Grade Forgiveness and how do I apply for it?

-It is the policy of the University of South Carolina that every currently enrolled fully-admitted, degree-seeking undergraduate earning a “D+”, “D”, “F” or “WF” in a USC course may take up to two (2) undergraduate courses for a second time for the purpose of grade forgiveness.
-Both the first and second grades shall appear on the USC permanent record, but only the second grade will be used in computing the University of South Carolina cumulative grade point average.
+It is the policy of the University of South Carolina that every currently enrolled fully-admitted, degree-seeking undergraduate earning a "D+", "D", "F", "FN" or "WF" in a UofSC course may take the same course for a second time for the purpose of applying grade forgiveness.
+Undergraduate students may take up to two (2) undergraduate courses for a second time for the purpose of grade forgiveness.
+Both the first and second grades shall appear on the UofSC permanent record, but only the second grade will be used in computing the University of South Carolina grade point average.
 An explanatory notice will appear on the record.
 Once grade forgiveness is applied to a repeated course, the action may not be revoked.